 4) be willing to learn from others who have more experience so that one day they can teach others what they have learned.

 5) trust adults and authority figures to help them set personal goals and work in teams to meet those goals.

-6) Practice self-reflection to determine what brings them joy and allow that to guide their growth, developing talents and skills they value.
+6) practice self-regulation and self-reflection to determine what brings them joy and allow that to guide their growth, developing talents and skills they value.

 Embedded in each programmatic level are fundamentals of Ohio Department of Education curriculum (math, science, physical education) as well as soft skills like critical thinking, communication, conflict mediation, teamwork, and negotiation.

-Other Established Urban Equestrian Programs that have our outmost respect:
+Other Established Urban Equestrian Programs that have our outmost respect include:

 - Compton Jr. Posse, Los Angeles, CA

 - Fletcher Street Urban Riding Club, Philadelphia, PA

 - Work to Ride